Tracking Town Actions

 How is your town doing protecting the environment?

 We have begun tracking more closely what measures towns have adopted that help implement the goals in the Buzzards Bay watershed plan.
-On this page we show how municipalities are taking actions to implement those Commonwealth Capital Policies that also help advance goals and objectives contained in the Buzzards Bay Comprehensive Conservation and Management Plan.
+In the early 2000s, the state implemented a Commonwealth Capital Policies program to encourage (but not mandating) municipalities to report zoning and other practices, and this information was used in part to grade requests for funding and technical assistance from the Executive Office of Environmental Affairs (read this thesis which assesses its effectiveness).
+On this page we showed how municipalities are taking actions to implement those Commonwealth Capital Policies that also help advance goals and objectives contained in the Buzzards Bay Comprehensive Conservation and Management Plan.

 This first table shows the Commonwealth Capital Score for each municipality in the watershed, and how those scores compare to the 188 scores assessed statewide in 2005 by the Massachusetts Office of Community Development.
 The purpose of the Commonwealth Capital Policy is to coordinate state capital spending programs that affect development patterns, to ensure that state funding promote projects consistent with Sustainable Development Principles, and advance the Commonwealth’s development interests.
 Through this rating process, the Commonwealth is seeking to support planning and zoning measures that are in accord with state land use policies by linking state spending programs to municipal land use practices.
 Many state grant and loan programs now require completion of the Commonwealth Capital Application sheet to be eligible for those programs The municipalities Commonwealth Capital Score (right click to download) now represents 30% of the evaluation score on the applications to these programs.
 Nearly $500 million was available last year in state discretionary funding and distributed under the Commonwealth Capital program (see a partial program list below).